-Many times, the presumption of innocence is thrown out the window when someone has been accused of sex crimes.
+Many times, the presumption of innocence is overlooked when someone has been accused of sex crimes.
 Unfortunately, an unspecific, unsubstantiated accusation can have an immediate and life-long impact on the person accused.
 The tactics used by authorities and prosecutors in these types of cases can be easily used against you, regardless of your innocence, and may result in large monetary fines or years in prison.

 Sex Crimes Overview

 Chapter 2907 of the Ohio Revised Code lists criminal offenses categorized as sex crimes.
-While many alleged incidents are categorized as a sex crime, Ohio law establishes that offenses typically involve some kind of prohibited sexual conduct.
+While many alleged incidents are categorized as sex crimes, Ohio law establishes that offenses typically involve some kind of prohibited sexual conduct.
 While many people believe that sex crimes are typically committed by someone they do not know, the alleged offenders in these cases are typically personally known to the alleged victim, such as a friend, family member, or co-worker.
 If convicted, sex offenders can face severe penalties and may need to register as a sex offender for years.

 Sex Crimes Definition

 As it relates to sex crimes, the Ohio Revised Code defines the following:

 (A) “Sexual conduct” means vaginal intercourse between a male and female; anal intercourse, fellatio, and cunnilingus between persons regardless of sex; and, without privilege to do so, the insertion, however slight, of any part of the body or any instrument, apparatus, or other object into the vaginal or anal opening of another.
 Penetration, however slight, is sufficient to complete vaginal or anal intercourse.

 (B) “Sexual contact” means any touching of an erogenous zone of another, including without limitation the thigh, genitals, buttock, pubic region, or, if the person is a female, a breast, for the purpose of sexually arousing or gratifying either person.